 More hardscapes — stone walls, gravel paths, paved patios — mean less area that needs to be watered.

-And (bonus!), according to the "Remodeling Impact Report: Outdoor Features" from the National Association of REALTORS®, which produces HouseLogic, new patios, outdoor fireplace, and fire pits are among the top-10 projects for appealing to home buyers and adding value for resale.
+And (bonus!), according to the "Remodeling Impact Report: Outdoor Features" from the National Association of REALTORS®, which produces HouseLogic, new patios, new wood decks, and fire features are among the top-10 projects for appealing to home buyers and adding value for resale.

 But make sure hardscape areas drain into the right places, says Troutman.
 "Be careful you don't create saturated areas where plants can't grow."

 You may have to call in a professional to make sure hardscape and the adjacent landscape have proper drainage, either by the way the land is sloped or by installing drains in the ground, Bales says.